 - Construction installation tolerance should be 0.5m horizontal and 0.3m vertical or less for installations not within pending capital works project limits, unless otherwise agreed upon.
 Any installations that are installed outside of these tolerances may be demanded to be removed and replaced in the approved MC location. - Construction installation tolerance should be 0.3m horizontal and vertical or less for installations within pending capital works project limits unless otherwise agreed upon.
 Any installations that are installed outside of this tolerance may be demanded to be removed and replaced in the approved MC location.
 Should the improper placement of infrastructure result in costs incurred to the Region for the pending capital works project, the Region will pursue cost recovery from the utility company. - To facilitate accurate installation and site safety, the Region may request a preconstruction meeting to review the proposed alignment in comparison to existing site conditions that may impact the approved alignment.
-At this meeting, the contractor shall have staked out the proposed alignment and have received locates and other stakeholder approvals (i.e. Conservation Authorities if needed).
-The contractor shall not proceed with installations outside of the approved MC alignment without prior approval from the Region. - Utility installations are expected to be installed in the alignment and methodology that has been approved in the MC drawing application.
-The contractor may not proceed with revised methods until approved by the Region.
+At this meeting, the contractor shall have staked out the proposed alignment and have received locates and other stakeholder approvals (i.e. Conservation Authorities if needed). - Utility installations are expected to be installed in the alignment and methodology that has been approved in the MC drawing application.
+The contractor may not proceed with revised alignments or installation methods until approval is granted by the Region. - Excavation and restoration requirements must adhere to Durham Region's "Site Work Requirements for Utility Construction General Conditions" guideline unless otherwise noted in the approved MC or ROP.